-- 1.1 The Candidates Matches to determine the challenger for the 2012 World Chess Championship Match shall be organised in May 2011 and represent an integral part of the World Chess Championship regulations for the cycle 2009-2011.
-Eight (8) players will participate in the Candidates Matches and the winner will qualify for the World Chess Championship Match in 2012. - 1.2 Governing Body: the World Chess Federation (FIDE).
-For the purpose of creating the regulations, communicating with the players and negotiating with the organisers, the FIDE President has nominated a committee, hereby called the FIDE Commission for World Championships and Olympiads (hereinafter referred to as WCOC) - 1.3 FIDE, or its appointed commercial agency, retains all commercial and media rights of the Candidates Matches, including internet rights.
+1.1 The Candidates Matches to determine the challenger for the 2011 World Chess Championship Match shall be organised in the last quarter of 2010 and represent an integral part of the World Chess Championship regulations for the cycle 2009-2011.
+Eight (8) players will participate in the Candidates Matches and the winner will qualify for the World Chess Championship Match in September 2011.

+1.2 Governing Body: the World Chess Federation (FIDE).
+For the purpose of creating the regulations, communicating with the players and negotiating with the organisers, the FIDE President has nominated a committee, hereby called the FIDE Commission for World Championships and Olympiads (hereinafter referred to as WCOC)

+1.3 FIDE, or its appointed commercial agency, retains all commercial and media rights of the Candidates Matches, including internet rights.
 These rights can be transferred to the organiser upon agreement.